Christian Arroyo Player Props: Red Sox vs. Orioles

 - He hit a home run in six of 87 games in 2022 (6.9%), including 2% of his trips to the dish.

-- In 23 of 87 games last season (26.4%), Arroyo drove in a run, and eight of those games (9.2%) included two or more RBIs.
-He had three or more RBIs in five contests.
+- In 26.4% of his games a year ago (23 of 87), Arroyo picked up an RBI.
+In eight of those games (9.2%) he recorded two or more RBIs, and he had three or more in five contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.